roboticsoutreach/risk-assessments/README.md

 Risk assessments are submitted by email to groups@unionsouthampton.org.

 The Union provides a risk assessment template in DOCX format.
-Presumably, submitted risk assessments should follow this template and also be in DOCX format.
+Our template is based on their template, but instead produces a PDF; hopefully this shouldn't cause any issues further down the line.

 More information about the Union's risk assessment procedure can be found on their [website][susu-risk-assessments].